 Correlation between skills in using aids and learning resources

-Figure 4.
+Fig. 4.
 Graph showing the relationship between skills in using aids and learning resources

 The scatter plot shows a general upward trend, indicating that as the 'Skills in Using Teaching Aids' increase, 'Learning Resources' also tend to increase.
 The points are somewhat spread out but generally follow a positive slope.
 The Pearson correlation coefficient between 'Skills in Using Teaching Aids' and 'Learning Resources' is 0.526.
 Strength of Correlation: The Pearson correlation coefficient of 0.526 indicates a moderate positive correlation between 'Skills in Using Teaching Aids' and 'Learning Resources'.
 This means that there is a noticeable, but not extremely strong, linear relationship between the two variables.
 The positive sign of the correlation coefficient, supported by the upward trend in the scatter plot, suggests that as an individual's skills in using teaching aids improve, their access to or utilization of learning resources also tends to increase.
 Conversely, lower skills in using teaching aids are generally associated with fewer learning resources.
 This relationship implies that proficiency in using teaching aids might be linked to, or perhaps even influence, the availability or effective use of learning resources.
 It could suggest that individuals more adept at using teaching aids are also more likely to leverage or be provided with more learning resources.